muralisankar2002/COLLISION-PREDICTION/README.md

 # COLLISION-PREDICTION-ANALYSIS
-This Project aims to use data to predict a collision
+This Project aims to predict severity of collision